Sudoku solving algorithms: Relations and residuals

 Let Q be the 9x9 Sudoku matrix, N = {1, 2, 3, 4, 5, 6, 7, 8, 9}, and X represent a generic row, column, or block.
-N supplies symbols for filling Q as well as the index set for the 9 elements of any X. The given elements q in Q represent a partial function from Q to N. The solution R is a total relation and hence a function.
+N supplies symbols for filling Q as well as the index set for the 9 elements of any X. The given elements q in Q represent a univalent relation from Q to N. The solution R is a total relation and hence a function.
 Sudoku rules require that the restriction of R to X is a bijection, so any partial solution C, restricted to an X, is a partial permutation of N.

-Let T = {X : X is a row, column, or block of Q}, so T has 27 elements.
+Let T = { X : X is a row, column, or block of Q }, so T has 27 elements.
 An arrangement is either a partial permutation or a permutation on N. Let Z be the set of all arrangements on N. A partial solution C can be reformulated to include the rules as a composition of relations A (one-to-three) and B requiring compatible arrangements:

 Solution of the puzzle, suggestions for new q to enter Q, come from prohibited arrangements $\bar{C},$, the complement of C in QxZ: useful tools in the calculus of relations are residuals: